nxp-mcuxpresso/mcuxsdk-examples/driver_examples/tdet/readme.md

 ## Running the demo
 When the demo runs successfully, the terminal displays similar information like the following:
 ~~~~~~~~~~~~~~~~~~
 TDET Peripheral Driver Example

 Tampering detected Tamper Detect Flag is set

 Passive tamper example
-No tampering detected on PIN0

-Active tamper example
-No tampering detected on active tamper
+Tampering detected on Passive TAMPER

 End of example
 ~~~~~~~~~~~~~~~~~~

 ## Supported Boards